(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 of shares are "tendered" for sale.
 In Wall Street Raider,

-a "Tender Offer" is made at a price 20% above the existing
+a "Tender Offer" is made at a price well above the existing

-electronic display of stock prices which shows the price
+CNBC, the moving electronic display of stock prices which shows

-of each trade of a stock (and the number of shares or "lots"
+the price of each trade of a stock (and the number of shares

-traded) that occurs on a stock exchange.
-Stock prices are
+or "lots" traded) that occurs on a stock exchange.
+Stock prices

 (In times past, the quotes were printed mechanically on a